tokio-rs/doc-push/README.md

-# Tokio Doc Blitz
+# Tokio Doc Push

-Welcome to the Tokio doc blitz effort.
+Welcome to the Tokio doc push.
 The goal is to organize a concerted community effort to improve the Tokio documentation while also gaining new contributors.
 At the end, we hope to have a significantly improved set of [guides] and [API documentation][api].

-The Tokio doc blitz can use the help of all, **no matter the level of familiarity with Tokio**.
+The Tokio doc push can use the help of all, **no matter the level of familiarity with Tokio**.

 [guides]: https://tokio.rs/docs